-This project is part of the NWO-funded Vici project “The age effect in bilingual development: grammatical gender in second language acquisition and first language attrition”, awarded to my supervisor prof. dr. Monika Schmid.
-The co-supervisors of my PhD project are dr. Laurie Stowe †, dr. Simone Sprenger and dr. Martijn Wieling.
+This project was part of the NWO-funded Vici project “The age effect in bilingual development: grammatical gender in second language acquisition and first language attrition”, awarded to prof. dr. Monika Schmid.

-My research focusses on second-language acquisition.
-I study event-related brain potentials (ERPs) in second-language learners, to answer questions about effects of the age and first language of a learner.
+My research focussed on second language acquisition.
+I studied event-related brain potentials (ERPs) in second language speakers, to answer questions about age effects and the influence of the first language.